Randy Moss Rookie Cards

 Perhaps one of my favorite Moss rookie cards.
-Love this design offered to collectors on the wallet friendly Choice brand.
-Great action photo, lines, color and overall theme.
-More of same on card back.
-Parallels include: Reserve – which has the word “reserve” all throughout the card front etched in some type of hologram technology, they are not serial numbered.
-More of same with the second parallel Prime Choice Reserve however, these are serial #’d / 100.
-I miss Upper Deck product.
+Love this design offered to collectors on the wallet-friendly Choice brand.
+Great action photo, lines, color, and overall theme.
+More of the same on the card back.
+Parallels include Reserve – which has the word “reserve” all throughout the card front etched in some type of hologram technology, they are not serial numbered.
+More of the same with the second parallel Prime Choice Reserve, however, these are serial #’d / 100.
+I miss the Upper Deck product.

 1998 UD3, Card No. 197 (shop eBay)

 Fantastic photography all throughout this set.
 Coupled to that is a great card design, framed out in foil and black borders makes it challenging for us graded card collectors to find gem-mint copies.
 Focal pointed lines center in on Moss and gives us a “Shock” effect thus giving us the theme Future Shock.
 Beautiful card back has lots of eye-appeal as well but lacks in player bio.
 Rainbow Die-Cut parallel can be found but are tough to find because their serial #’d / 100.